chikko80/cyberpunk-money-glitch-farmer/README.md

 Maybe you have to change your resolution.
 I cannot guarantee that it will work flawlessly on your system.

+For the mouse navigation the script makes a screenshot in some places.
+Since I have a german game, you may have to change your screenshots accordingly:
+- empty.png # if the store is empty and the balance is 25
+- in_store.png # equal to 'sort'
+- wait.png # wait a specific time, in the i-menu

 Instruction:

 1. Get the item from the mission